 Many times tenants are injured because of something that neither they nor the landlord knew about.
 Like when an interior ceiling collapses.
 In these situation, the landlord will be held responsible, if the tenant takes the correct course of action!

-If you are injured as a result of problem with the apartment or house that you rent, follow these general principles.
+If you are injured as a result of problems with the apartment or house that you rent, follow these general principles.

-If the accident results in physical injury, seek medical attention appropriate to the situation.
+- If the accident results in physical injury, seek medical attention appropriate to the situation as soon as needed.

 - Take pictures of what happened right away.
-Take good quality photos with a digital camera that has removable storage and back them up.
+Take good quality photos with a phone or digital camera and back them up right away.
+The best method to securely save them is to use cloud based storage like Google Drive, or iCloud.

 - Get witnesses to the event.
 If there are no witnesses, then make sure to invite someone to watch you taking your photographs.